 Are suicidal thoughts an on-going struggle?

-This video from NAMI Montana can help creating with strategies for coping and creating a suicide safety plan.
+This video below is from NAMI Montana, and can help creating with strategies for coping and creating a suicide safety plan.

 You can visit the the NAMI website at https://www.nami.org/.